Postcrypt Coffeehouse: History

 The venue was established in 1964 with the help of the campus chaplain, Reverend John D. Cannon.
-Cannon and student Dotty Sutherland cleaned and redecorated a small storage room in the basement of the chapel, transforming it into Postcrypt.
+Cannon and student Dotty Sutherland (with assistance from Union Theological Seminary students interning at the time, Beryl Ramsay and Betsy Gwynn), cleaned and redecorated a small storage room in the basement of the chapel, transforming it into Postcrypt.

 Despite popular conceptions, the Postcrypt location was never a "crypt," but rather a storage closet in the basement of the chapel; it takes its name from the Søren Kierkegaard book, Concluding Unscientific Postscript to Philosophical Fragments.
 This was then shortened to C.U. (the initials for Columbia University) Postcrypt to reflect the fact that the venue was in the basement of the chapel.

 Since its creation, Postcrypt Coffeehouse has been completely run by student volunteers.
 It is open each Friday and Saturday night during the academic year from 8:30 pm– 11:30pm, featuring three artists who each play a 45-50 minute set.
 It is always free and open to the public.
 Postcrypt is supported by funding from the student government and their sales of coffee, baked goods, and a selection of beer.
-In a 2006 article about Morningside Heights, the New York Times wrote:
+In a 2006 article about Morningside Heights, The New York Times wrote:

 One thing you won't find anywhere else is the Postcrypt Coffeehouse, a musty hideaway tucked into the depths of the St. Paul's basement where singers from the accomplished to the totally disastrous perform Friday and Saturday nights.
 The tiny spot serves $1 coffee so awful they should refund your dollar if you finish it, but makes up for it with free popcorn.

 Since that article, the staff of Postcrypt has tried to improve the quality of their coffee, using fair trade and organic coffee as part of the effort to go green.
 This effort has also included the institution of a "Bring Your Own Mug" policy: coffee and locally produced cider is offered at a 50% discount to patrons who bring their own mugs.